 - Don't delay going to the toilet if you need to have a bowel movement.

 - Try to train yourself to have a set time each day for this bowel movement and never sit on the toilet for longer than a couple of minutes.
-Don't read when sitting on the toilet and avoid holding your breath while having a bowel movement.

 - Use pads containing witch hazel for cleansing and soothing the area.
 These can be bought from your local pharmacy or health store, or soak a cotton ball in witch hazel and leave it on the opening to the anal canal for about an hour several times per day.